 - Loosely cover the rolls with aluminum foil and allow to rise in a warm, draft-free place for 60-90 minutes.
 Here is what I do: heat the oven to 200F degrees.
 Turn oven off.
 Place rolls inside oven and allow to rise.

 - After the rolls have doubled in size, preheat the oven to 375F.
 Bake for 25-30 minutes until lightly browned.
 I covered the rolls with aluminum foil after 15 minutes to avoid heavy browning.

 - Make the glaze: Right before serving, top your cinnamon rolls with glaze.
-Mix the powdered sugar, vanilla and coffee together until smooth and drizzle over rolls.
-You may replace the coffee with milk or cream instead.
-If you prefer a thicker glaze, add more powdered sugar and then add salt to cut the sweetness, if desired.
+Mix the powdered sugar, vanilla and 2 Tablespoons coffee together until smooth and drizzle over rolls.
+If it seems too thick, add 1 more Tablespoon coffee.
+You may replace the coffee with milk or cream instead, if you do not want a coffee flavored glaze.
+If you prefer a thicker glaze, add more powdered sugar and then add salt to cut the sweetness.

 - Rolls are best enjoyed the same day, but stay fresh and soft in a covered container at room temperature or in the refrigerator for 5 days.
 Glaze the rolls immediately before serving.

 *Overnight: The dough may be made the night before through step 4.
 Cover with plastic wrap and let rise in the refrigerator overnight.
 The next morning, remove from the refrigerator and let rise, about 1 hour.